angularbuilders/ng13/docs/TASKS.md

 - [ ] Create a form for the login page
 - [ ] Create a form for a new Trip

+## 5. Services

+- [x] Create a service to validate forms
+- [x] Create a service to manage form messages
+- [x] Create a class as a base to form components
+- [x] Create a service to manage agencies